IDog: Variations

 In 2005, Sega partnered with Atmos Tokyo to produce sports-themed iDogs as part of a new line, titled "iDog x Atmos".
 In 2007, Tiger Electronics released the iDog Amp'd, an upgraded version of the iDog with stereo speakers that nod its head and tap its foot in time with the music being played.
 The iDog Pup, a puppy version of the iDog with posable ears and a moving head, was released in 2006 and was a localized version of the iDog Mini released in Japan in 2005.
 Also in 2007, two variants called "SpiDogs" were released to promote the film Spider-Man 3.
 They resemble the standard red Spider-Man costume and the black costume.

 In 2008, three new versions of the iDog were released.
 The iDog Clip is a fully functional mini-sized iDog which can be clipped onto a backpack, the iDog Dance is a larger version of the iDog that stands up and dances in time to the music, it also features 7 touch sensors (like the iCat), and the iDog Soft Speaker, a plush version of the iDog Amp'd that remixes some songs on it and has a pocket where the battery compartment is so you can store things in it. iDog variants based on the band Kiss were also released that year.
 In 2009, as one of the last iDogs released, Hasbro released the iDog Plush Puppy.
 This smaller plush iDog came in pink and purple and was one of the first iDogs that didn't need batteries.
 It came with a cord attached to it, like the iDog Clip, but it had the light patterns stitched onto it.

 As part of a promotion with McDonald's internationally, sets of iDog-based toys were included in Happy Meals in 2007.
 In 2007 and 2008, Burger King had a promotion which included miniature models with stickers representing the dots.
+A Japan-exclusive set of six Happy Meal toys in collaboration with Quiksilver and Roxy were released in April 2010.